NationalSecurityAgency/skills-docs/docs/skills-client/endpoints.md

   - *Purpose:* Report Skill Events
   - *Detailed Description:* [Click Here](#report-skill-event-endpoint)

-This endpoint requires authentication and a user id in order to perform their functions.
+This endpoint requires authentication and a user id in order to perform its functions.
-Please select your installation type below for the instructions:
+Please select your installation type below for specific instructions:

 <form-and-pki
     pki-path="/skills-client/auth/endpointsAuthPKI.html"